timohirt/learning-kubernetes/README.md

 This command creates a VM and starts a sinlge node Kubernetes cluster.

-## Making Docker Images Available In Minikube
+## Making Docker Images Available in Minikube

 Currently, I don't push Docker images to a public repository.
 Instead I configure the `docker` command to use Docker on the Minicube VM to build an